 Steveston Winemakers does not currently carry any wines sourced from China.
 Trade deals may be affecting this situation or it may just be that China is only producing enough wine to satisfy its own demand.
 However, based on what we learned in this adventure, it may not be long before we have a red wine offering sourced from China.

 I hope you enjoyed visiting more wine regions of the world in China.
-Please share this blog by clicking on the share icon on the upper left corner of your screen.
+Please share this blog by clicking on the share icon on the upper right corner of your screen.